mahaupt/screeps/README.md

 They repair and construct stuff.
 If there is nothing left to repair or construct, they become temporary upgraders
 ### Upgrader
 Their only job is to upgrade the controller
+### Scout
+The scout gets intel from other rooms
+### Explorer (Planned)
+The explorers job is to mine distant resources from other rooms in potentially hostile environments
+### Soldier (Planned)
+The soldier has offensive and defensive task.
+### Pioneer (Planned)
+The Pioneer builds structures in hostile environments, and captures rooms.
 ### RenewSelf
 This is a temporary role which is automatically assigned to a creep when it is about to die.
 It either renews the creep at the spawn or commits suicide to allow a bigger creep to spawn